linusmichel/sebamaster-meet2sport-backend/README.md

 ### Local database

 You have to adjust `mongoURI` in `src/config.js`.
-A tutorial how to set up the local databse can be found [here](https://github.com/sebischair/sebamaster-movie-backend).
+A tutorial how to set up the local database can be found [here](https://github.com/sebischair/sebamaster-movie-backend).

 Dumps of an exemplary database can be found [here](linusmichel.ddns.net/mongodb).